Dolnor/Dell-SCT-IT8518E-Fan-Control/README.md

 - interval should be in range from 1sec to 2sec (1000-2000ms), this property defines the time interval in between EC data checks.

-Each point property consists of 3 sub properties that you have to define:

-- safe_temp is treated as the lowest average temperature from 16 iterations to initiate manual control.
+- safetemp is treated as the lowest average temperature from 16 iterations to initiate manual control.
 If temps is higher than safe_temp automatic control will be retained.

-- trip_temp is the highest temperature the manual control mode can be kept.
+- triptemp is the highest temperature the manual control mode can be kept.
 If average temperature surpasses the trip temperature automatic control mode will be restored for system to cool down.

-- steady_speed is the desired rpm value that the fan should stick at when safe_temp threshold is met.
+- steadyspeed is the desired rpm value that the fan should stick at when safe_temp threshold is met.
 On Vostro 3450 setting speed below 3000 won't stick, the fan will immediately drop rpm to 0 if you go past 2600 mark.
 If you set this to 0 a passive cooling profile will be initiated, meaning the fan won't run at all times, but will only enable when average temp has reached a trip point.

+If you need the program to start with a delay (because the port driver takes some time to initialize) you can specify the -delay XX in the shortcut that you put in your Startup folder.
+Here XX is the number of seconds to delay the start of the application.